cecid/hermes-docs/docs/source/web_service_communication.rst

 Reset message status
 --------------------

-This web service is used by the application of the receiving party to reset the status of a downloaded ebMS message from DL to PS, so that it can be redownload again.
+This web service is used by the application of the receiving party to reset the status of a downloaded ebMS message from ``DL`` (delivered) to ``PS`` (processed), so that it can be redownloaded again.

 .. _ebms-2-0-reset-status-soap: